TrainFan1804/JavaDesignPattern/src/main/patterns/creationalpatterns/singleton/README.md

-# Singleton pattern
+# Singleton Pattern

 The singleton pattern can be used when you need only one instance of an class.
 The singleton pattern is a **GoF** pattern.

-# Class description
+# Class Description

 ## Singleton